Kiraadaves/simple_shell/README.md

-# C Simple Shell
+# C Simple Shell :shell:

 This repo contains files as regards creating a simple shell.
 The contributors are Chinwe Chukwuogor and Abiodun Shittu.
 * The project was compiled with gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

 ## When using this shell, the syntax for running any command follows the familiar syntax when running a command in any other shell.

-### The following were the only allowed functions, every other function was written from scratch;
+#### The following were the only allowed functions, every other function was written from scratch;
 - access (man 2 access)
 - chdir (man 2 chdir)
 - close (man 2 close)